encapsulate-xyz/berachain-ansible/README.md

 3. **Python**: Python 3.x installed on the control node and all target hosts.
 4. **Privileges**: The user running the playbook must have sudo privileges on the target machines.

+## Prerequisites

+**Install HashiCorp Vault**

+This playbook relies on HashiCorp Vault to securely retrieve sensitive files, such as validator and node keys.
+Follow the [HashiCorp Vault Installation Guide](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-install) to set up Vault on your infrastructure.

+**Note on Secrets Management**
-**Note**: The following Ansible playbook dynamically retrieves private validator key and node key from HashiCorp Vault.
-It follows a structured path format: `environment/project/organization/type/file_name` (e.g., `testnet/berachian/encapsulate/validator/priv_validator_key.json`) to fetch the required secrets.
+The playbook dynamically retrieves private validator keys and node keys from HashiCorp Vault.
+The keys are expected to follow a structured path format:
+`<environment>/<project>/<organization>/<type>/<file_name>`
+For example:
+`testnet/berachain/encapsulate/validator/priv_validator_key.json`

+This structure ensures easy organization and secure retrieval of secrets.

 ## Setup